imanewkm/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs > delete files that end with ~
 102-tree > creating a nested directory
-103-commas > ls files and directories separated by commas
+103-commas > ls files and directories separated by commas school.mgc > create a magic file that can be used with the command file to detect School data files.